Henry Wadsworth Longfellow

 Born on February 27, 1807, in Portland, Maine, Henry Wadsworth Longfellow became a Harvard scholar versed in several European languages.
-He was heavily influenced by romanticism and made a name as a poet and novelist with works like Hyperion, Evangeline, Poems on Slavery and The Song of Hiawatha.
-Known for his translation of Dante’s Divine Comedy as well, Longfellow died on March 24, 1882, in Cambridge, Massachusetts.
+He was heavily influenced by Romanticism and made a name as a poet and novelist with works like Hyperion, Evangeline, Poems on Slavery and The Song of Hiawatha.
+He was also known for his translation of Dante’s The Divine Comedy.
+Longfellow died on March 24, 1882, in Cambridge, Massachusetts.

 Henry Wadsworth Longfellow was born February 27, 1807, in Portland, Maine, to an established New England family.
 His father, a prominent lawyer, expected his son would follow in his profession.
 Young Henry attended Portland Academy, a private school and then Bowdoin College, in Maine.
 Among his fellow students was the writer, Nathaniel Hawthorne.
 Longfellow was an excellent student, showing proficiency in foreign languages.
 Upon graduation, in 1825, he was offered a position to teach modern languages at Bowdoin, but on the condition that he first travel to Europe, at his own expense, to research the languages.
 There he developed a lifelong love of the Old World civilizations.

 Upon returning from Europe, Longfellow married Mary Storer Potter, also from a distinguished family.
 Because the study of foreign languages was so new in America, Longfellow had to write his own textbooks.
 In addition to teaching, he published his first book Outre-Mer: A Pilgrimage beyond the Sea, a collection of travel essays on his European experience.
 His work earned him a professorship at Harvard University in Cambridge, Massachusetts.